ExMember/exmember.github.io/_drafts/the-ai-apocalypse-started-decades-ago.md

 the more dangerous
 it will be.

-This lesson
+This is
-is a constant
+a well-worn lesson
-in science fiction,
+from science fiction,
 horror, and
 philosophical thought experiments
 about hypothetical
 super-intelligent
-artificial intelligence,
+artificial intelligences,
 such as
 Nick Bostom's paperclip maximizer.[^paperclipmaximizer]

 [^paperclipmaximizer]: Explored in ["Ethical Issues in Advanced Artificial Intelligence"](https://nickbostrom.com/ethics/ai)

 Hypothetical
-artificial intelligence
+artificial intelligences
-is sometime inhuman
+are sometime inhuman
 and is often
 very very powerful.